-Athletic Development 10-12 (Student interest)
+Fitness and Conditioning 11-12: Basketball (Student interest)

-This course provides additional training for athletes competing in Aberdeen Hall team sports.
-Students receive PE credit for their appropriate grade while dedicating themselves to training for their chosen school sport.
-Classes will take place from 7:30-8:30 Monday to Thursday mornings.
+This course provides additional training for athletes competing in Aberdeen Hall basketball.
+Students receive A Fitness and Conditioning PE credit for their appropriate grade while dedicating themselves to training for their chosen school sport.
+Classes will take place from 7:30-8:30 Monday, Wednesday and Friday mornings.